(+ = in Holy Orders of the Anglican Church; * = part-time)

 Early Anglican Theology

-A graduate of Trinity College, David Neelands is the Dean of Divinity at Trinity College.
+A graduate of Trinity College, David Neelands is the Dean Emeritus of Divinity.
 His research interests include student services, various topics in Christian Studies especially in Augustinianism, the History and Theology of Anglicanism, English Christian apologetics, Richard Hooker, especially his relationship with his Calvinist precursors and Arminians successors and F.D.
 Maurice.
 Dr. Neelands is currently working on Lutheran sources of the Thirty-nine Articles and Richard Hooker on Predestination.
 His most recent publication "Hooker on Scripture, Reason and 'Tradition'", in Richard Hooker and the Construction of Christian Community.
 Contact David Neelands here.

 Maria-Fotini Polidoulis Kapsalis*